palf98/CoxJP/README.md

 REQUIREMENTS:
 Users need to install the R packages: dplyr (we used v.1.1.4), lubridate (we used v.1.9.4), periodR (we used v.1.0-6) and survival (we used v.3.6-4).
 Details on how to install package 'periodR' can be find in lines 5-6 of CoxJP.R

+All code was originally written and run in R version 4.4.1.